 Can I use my miles to book for another person?

-When paying for the taxes and fees on award tickets, American Airlines requires that the name on the credit card matches the name of the AAdvantage account holder.
+When paying for the taxes and fees on award tickets, American Airlines requires that the name on the credit card match the name of the AAdvantage account holder.
 Thus, your brother can't use your credit card when booking a ticket using his miles.

 Related: Rules on Booking Award Flights for Other People